MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 of the snapshot and can reconnect to a network of nodes.

-This task would require synchronizing state between nodes in a network and would require a significant amount of effort.
-This is out-of-scope for the near future.
-And out-of-scope in this RFC.
+This task would require synchronizing state between nodes in a network and would require a significant amount of effort until we finish implementing genesis.
+This is out-of-scope for the near future, and out-of-scope in this RFC.

 In the near term, we should complete both partial and full-offline snapshotting.